 top of page

-(VIDEO) How to Teach Cause & Effect During Literature-Based Speech-Language Therapy
+(VIDEO) How to Target Cause & Effect Sentence Structures Goals With Literature-Based Speech Therapy

-As school-based speech-language pathologists, we have many students on our caseloads that need help recognizing and explaining cause and effect dynamics.
+As school-based speech-language pathologists, we have many students on our caseloads that have speech therapy goals around recognizing and explaining cause and effect dynamics.
 Developing your students’ ability to recognize cause and effect relationships will make them better readers, better thinkers, and better learners.
 It can even improve their social relationships.
 Teaching students to explain cause and effect relationships will develop their ability to formulate complex and compound sentences, and make them better writers too!

 StoryWhys book companions are a great, low-prep way to teach your students about cause and effect.
 You can find the materials to teach cause and effect in both the both the comprehensive StoryWhys book companions (which target many different language skills including cause and effect), as well as in the Spotlight Series book companions for Cause and Effect.